Are you looking for the best fish finder for bass?

 10. JOYWEE 3.5″ Phiradar Color LCD Boat Fish Finder

-It detects individual fish, schools of fish, different sizes of fish while clearly mapping the contours of the bottom of the lake or shoreline below you.
+It detects individual fish, schools of fish, and different sizes of fish while clearly mapping the contours of the bottom of the lake or shoreline below you.

-The 3.5-inch display is readable in direct sunlight, can be capable of intricate measures from 1.8 to 984 feet (0.3 km).
+The 3.5-inch display is readable in direct sunlight, and can be capable of intricate measures from 1.8 to 984 feet (0.3 km).
 There are 100 levels of sensitivity available to the end-users.

 Dual-beam sonar offers clear imaging, with an audible fish alarm for fish swimming between three and 99 feet (ca. 30 m).